 Nessy's development method combines structured literacy principles with game-based learning activities.
 The programme uses phonics instruction, syllabification techniques, and personalised word lists to build reading fluency.
 This multisensory approach increases engagement whilst delivering systematic skill development.

-Nessy develops reading and spelling skills through personalized word lists that transform generic practice into targeted, individualized learning paths.
-The program reinforces skills through interactive games and syllabification exercises that help students break down complex words into manageable parts.
+Nessy develops reading and spelling skills through personalised word lists that transform generic practise into targeted, individualized learning paths.
+The programme reinforces skills through interactive games and syllabification exercises that help students break down complex words into manageable parts.

 How do children log in to Nessy?